Frank Zappa's musical language

 Any way the wind blows

 Also on "The lost episodes" is a 1963 recording of "Any way the wind blows", that would later appear on "Freak out" and "Cruising with Rubin and the jets".
+On the latter release it gets spelled as "Anyway the wind blows" with the end of it being included in the corresponding section.
 It's a regular two-theme pop song with chord progressions.
 The opening theme is built upon a I and VI alternation in G. The second theme is accompanied by sung "doo-wop" harmonies.

 Any way the wind blows (midi file).